 Certificate: An academic credential that usually takes less than two years of college.

 College Admission Tests: Also known as college entrance exams, these are tests designed to measure students’ skills and help colleges evaluate how ready students are for college-level work.
-These include the SAT and the ACT and are usually taken the junior or senior year.
+These include the SAT and the ACT and are usually taken the junior or senior year of high school.